Cyb10101/notes/System/Iphone/Iphone.md

 * Open "Files" > Click on three dots > Connect to Server
   * Server: 192.168.178.21 (Alternatively: smb://192.168.178.21)
   * Click on "Connect"
-  * Click on "Registered User", enter your username "transfer" and your password
+  * Click on "Registered User", enter your username "ios-transfer" and your password
   * Click on "Next"

 * Open "Album"
   * Share > Save to files
-  * Select Server and folder "Transfer"
+  * Select Server and folder "IOS-Transfer"